-It’s hard enough to lose weight at any age, but for women, losing weight after 40 can seem downright impossible.
-Where it used to be enough to cut back for a few days (or even a few weeks) after a vacation or the holidays and fit right back into your skinny jeans, now those extra few pounds are starting to feel like they might be permanent.
-That number on the scale keeps creeping up, despite your best efforts.
+Where it used to be enough to cut back for a few days (or MAYBE even a few weeks) after a vacation or the holidays and fit right back into your skinny jeans, now those extra few pounds are reeaaally starting to feel like they might be permanent.

-The good news is that while losing weight over 40 can be more challenging and even require a little more effort than it did in your 20’s, it’s not impossible.
-Not even close.
+The good news is that while your weight loss journey can be more challenging than it did in your 20s…it’s not impossible.

-In fact, once you learn more about how your body actually burns fuel–and what you can do to retrain your metabolism–maintaining a healthy weight after 40 can actually become almost effortless.
+The thing is, once you learn more about how your body actually burns fuel–and what you can do to retrain your metabolism–maintaining a healthy weight after 40 can actually become almost effortless.
+I kid you not.

 The question then becomes whether you are actually willing to rethink your approach and consider a whole new way of eating.

-What makes it so hard for women to lose weight after 40
+So what makes it SO hard for women to start losing weight after 40?

-At the same time, your body’s metabolism starts to slow down as you lose muscle mass.
+At the same time all these hormonal changes are happening, your body’s metabolism is also slowing down as you lose lean muscle mass.

-In addition to the hormonal and metabolic changes that occur with age, many women over 40 find themselves in a more sedentary lifestyle.
-This could be due to a number of reasons—a desk job, kids at home, or just a general lack of motivation to exercise.
+Many women over 40 tend to find themselves in a more sedentary lifestyle than they’ve ever had before.
+This could be due to a number of reasons including a desk job, kids at home, or just a general lack of motivation to exercise.

 Whatever the reason, a decrease in activity level can further slow down your metabolism and make it more difficult to lose weight.

-Most people think that weight loss is all about cutting calories—eating less food in order to take in fewer calories.
+Most people think that weight loss is all about calorie intake and eating less food in order to take in fewer calories.
 But that’s not even close to the whole story.